Published 30 Nov 2022

 - Capture photo evidence of the Six Big Losses

-- Automatically generate and share OEE reports to members of your organization.
+- Automatically generate and share OEE reports with members of your organization.
 Preview sample report.

 - Use for free with small teams.
 Unlimited reports and storage for premium accounts.
 Compare pricing plans.